Sunny (2021 film): Plot

 A money lender named Jacob starts calling Sunny and begins to threaten him because Sunny owes him a large amount.
 Sunny, with the help of his advocate Paul, manages to negotiate with Baiju, the guy who cheated Sunny and gets 30% of the money that Baiju cheated Sunny out of.
 Sunny asks the advocate to give that money to Jacob and settle the issues.

 Initially, Sunny was suicidal and his plan was to commit suicide and give his insurance money to Jacob, but Doctor Eerali talks him out of it through his counselling.
 Sunny starts liking the doctor, but the doctor passes away from a cardiac arrest.

-One day Sunny finds a Duppatta in his balcony and he gets to know that it is of Aditi, who is also in quarantine, living in the suite just above.
+One day Sunny finds a dupatta in his balcony and he gets to know that it is of Aditi, who is also in quarantine, living in the suite just above.
 They start talking due to their boredom.
-Few days later, Aditi's RT-PCR results come, and she is Covid negative.
+Few days later, Aditi's RT-PCR results come, and she is COVID negative.
 She leaves for home while Sunny gets a glimpse of her while she was going down in an elevator.

 The next day Sunny's RT-PCR result arrives; he is Covid positive.
 Since he has low BP, the SI asks him to shift to the hospital.
 That day Nimmi gets admitted to the hospital for delivery.
 While Sunny is on the way to the hospital, he gets a call from Nimmi, who says their newborn son wants to see his daddy and the movie ends happily.